 Desire is the prophecy of attainment.

 There can be no growth without it.
 Desire is the germ that bursts the chrysalis of inheritance and tradition; it gives wings to the spirit aiding it to overcome bodily disabilities, and to break the clanking chains of erroneous thinking.
 Guided and guarded by intellect and intuition, it leads to knowledge of higher truths.
 Desire to drink from the source of life, love and intelligence enables one to have a glimpse of, and to experience an at-one-ment with universal principle itself.

-What we seek we shall find.
-Through desire we shall glorify marriage, and those joined together in the highest law cannot be put asunder by any misstatements or misjudgments of men and women, nor by trivial errors of their own committed in ignorance.
+Seek and ye shall find.
+Through desire marriage may be glorified, and those joined together in the highest law cannot be put asunder by any misstatements or misjudgments of men and women, nor by their own trivial errors committed in ignorance.

 Each comes to know the soul of the other in its perfectness, and knows to love and honor.
-The love and loyalty pledged on the wedding day is nothing to the love and loyalty of an open vision.
-The present happiness more than fulfills the promise of the past.
+The love and loyalty pledged on the wedding day are nothing as compared to the love and loyalty of an open vision.
+The abiding happiness fulfills the promise of the past.

-In peace and reverence marriage thus becomes a holy bond of matrimony, a more enduring bond than either church or state can make or sanction.
+In peace and reverence marriage becomes a holy bond of matrimony, a more enduring bond than can be conferred by prince, potentate or state can make or sanction.
 Each bears to the other a noble allegiance, not as a fetter but as a garland.

-If I could present a composite photograph of the correspondence from my files, the burden of which is the secret tyranny of unrestrained passion over the lives of men and women, it would be of itself an appeal to science to come to the relief of the ignorant.
-Not unfrequently several children are born within fifteen or eighteen months of each other, while motherhood, in its manifold functions, presents no plea to command restraint and respect from the husband.
-For such mothers, and to prevent similar experiences, I dip my pen in the fire of love to write.
-While pleading for the freedom of women and justice to the child, I would not forget that man commits wrong in ignorance.
-His heart is full of love and a desire to bless the woman of his choice, he has never been instructed in the way, and has simply followed blindly the example and guidance of those equally ignorant, of those accepting the traditions of man's necessities and woman's obedience to them.
+If I could present a composite photograph of the correspondence from my files, the burden of which is the secret tyranny of unrestrained passion over the lives of men and women, it would be a marvelously strong appeal to science to come to the relief of the ignorant.
+Not infrequently several children are born within fifteen or eighteen months of each other, from one mother, while motherhood, in its manifold functions, presents no plea to command restraint and respect from the husband.
+For the relief of such mothers, and to prevent similar experiences, I dip my pen in the fire of love to write.
+While pleading for the freedom of women and justice to children.
+I do not forget that man commits the wrong in ignorance.
+Although his heart is full of love and a desire to bless the woman of his choice, he has never been instructed in the way.
+Simply and blindly has he followed the example and guidance of men equally ignorant, and accepted the traditions of man's necessities and woman's compulsory obedience.

-Most men are true to their convictions on other subjects, are true to their social, religious and political opinions, and once seeing and understanding a better way of life - the true ethics of marriage - they will give loyal allegiance to them.
+Most men are true to their social, religious and political opinions, and once seeing and understanding a better way of life, they will give loyal allegiance to nobler ethics of marriage.

 A mother in the far West writes:

 I was a school teacher in Illinois, and was married at 22, ten years ago.
 I came with my husband to make a home in a new country.
 We endured many privations, but none so great as the separation from friends and congenial society.
 The burden of child-bearing, so far from dear mother and relatives, the days and nights of agonizing fear, of anxious watching over little ones, of physical suffering, and, most of all, heart anguish, cannot be told.

 Dare I, can I write of my husband, he whom I adored, he who has shared his all with me?
 Does a man love a woman when he is not just to her?
 Must I stifle the cry in my heart for some response to my deeper nature?